pydantic/pydantic/docs/usage/validation_errors.md

 ## `bytes_type`

-This error is raised when the value type is not valid for a `bytes` field.
+This error is raised when the type of an input value is not valid for a `bytes` field.

 ```py
 from pydantic import BaseModel, ValidationError